neural-computing/INM427-neural-computing-coursework/report/report.md

 | 30            | 0.046         | 0.03     | 0.001                 | 0.945925925925926      | 0.888888888888889     | 4.41800000000003   |
 | 22            | 0.031         | 0.005    | 0.001                 | 0.943148148148148      | 0.888148148148148     | 5.47600000000002   |

+From these tables we can see that all of the best performing SVM models used a radial basis function (rbf) kernel with a kernel scale of 1.
+Coupling this with a box_constraint of 0.65 and shrinkage period of 10 built the best SVM model and this will be carried forward into the model comparison.
+Similarly with the FNN we can see that the top 3 models all achieved almost identical kfold test accuracies.
+This suggests that either 26 or 34 hidden nodes, a momentum of either 0.005 and 0.03, a learning rate of 0.046 and a stopping threshold of 0.001 delivers the best performance.
+We selected 26 hidden nodes instead of 34 to try and reduce the training time of the model.

 ### IV.II Model Comparison